Sunday, July 13th

 All I had left was the shuttle ride to the airport hotel.
 Last year, I was told to take a special train to a pick up area to get the shuttle ride.
 This year, one person told me to take the train and another person told me that I could skip the train and just go out door number 7.
 All I could think of was “Let’s Make a Deal”.
 I found the phone (with some help) to call my hotel for a shuttle ride.
 My hotel was literally walking distance from the airport, although as Marian noted, I would probably get killed crossing the street to get there.
 The woman on the phone told me to wait at pole number 5.
 Door number 7, pole number 5.

 I headed to door number 7 and found a tiny escalator.
-I was not going down that with my luggage.
-Then, I found some elevators.
-I stood waiting.
+I was not going down that escalator with my luggage so I looked for an elevator and then waited.
 As I waited, more people arrived.
 The elevator on the far left with the arrow lit to go down opened.
-I crossed over in front of a group of people waiting for an elevator to go up and must have somehow got in front of one of the women in this group of three also waiting to get in the elevator.
+I crossed over in front of a group of people waiting for an elevator to go up and must have somehow got in front of one of the women in this group of three also waiting to get in this elevator.
 She flipped out!
 I was in shock.
 She started ranting and raving about how rude people are and how they will just walk right in front of you.
 I could not believe it.

 When I got off the elevator, I went outside and looked for pole number 5.
 I saw lots of poles with numbers across the street.
 Pole number 115, 117, 120, etc. It was a big parking lot.
 Was I supposed to look for pole number 5 there?
-I realized after a few minutes that the pole I was looking for could not have been in that parking lot.
 I went back and asked this construction guy.
 He pointed to an area nearby and said that the red Marriott vans drove right by there.
 I went over to the spot he pointed out and waited.
 There was a construction guy drilling above me.
 I asked him if it was safe to stand there.
 He just smiled.
 Another woman was also waiting for this van.
 She also could not find pole number 5.
 Soon after, I saw a red van drive up.
 I wove my hands up and down and he stopped.
 We were at the hotel a minute later.

 Check in was a breeze.
 The Newark Liberty International Airport Marriott Hotel is a fancy and expensive hotel.
 It was my treat for my last night of travel.
 The bed is super comfy and the room is nice and big.
-The only problem I had was that the room was freezing!!
+The only problem was the room was freezing!!
 I turned the AC off immediately.
 Two hours later, I went down to see if anything could be done.
 I was wearing my fleece in my room.
 She called the electrician.
-He told me to turn the AC off and it would warm up in 30 minutes.
+The electrician told me to turn the AC off and it would warm up in 30 minutes.
 I told him I turned it off two hours ago.
 The only other thing they could do since the windows did not open was to send up more blankets.
-The blankets on the bed were already warm enough.
-Note to myself, make sure to request that the AC is turned off asap before I check in the next time I stay there.
+Note to myself – make sure to request that the AC is turned off asap before I check in the next time I stay there.